astralord/astralord.github.io/_posts/2022-07-25-applying-graph-neural-networks-to-kaggle-competition.md

 - Each turn you can either spawn new ships (each costs 10 kore), or launch fleet with a flight plan, or do nothing.
 - Flight plan is a sequence of letters and integers:
 	- 'N', 'E', 'S' or 'W' defines the direction of the fleet.
-	- The integer following the letter determinetiles how many steps (+1) fleet will take in that direction.
+	- The integer following the letter determines how many steps (+1) fleet will take in that direction.
 	- For example, 'NE2SW' forms a circle trajectory, where fleet makes one step up, three steps right, one step down and then it moves left until it reaches starting point.
 	- The maximum length of the flight plan depends on fleet size by formula: